rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/exchanges

-   Doing a PATCH on this endpoint with an exchange's name and location and the various optional attributes will result in editing it.
+   Doing a PATCH on this endpoint with an exchange's name and location and the various attributes will result in editing it.

    **Example Request**: